admc/resume/Readme.md

   - Participant in board meetings and high level strategic decision making.
   - Working with sales and marketing to meet quarterly revenue goals.
   - Interfacing directly with top tier customers.
-  - Making technical decisions about our tools and software.
+  - Made technical decisions about our tools and software.
   - Coordinating the evangelism and developer advocacy effort.
   - Delivering innovative and polished products.

 **Director of Engineering, Web**, *Sauce Labs.* February 2012 – January 2013

-  - Building a roadmap for front-end development, hiring a team of engineers to make it a reality.
+  - Built a roadmap for front-end development, hiring a team of engineers to make it a reality.
-  - Continuing to improve the Sauce Labs user experience and product messaging.
+  - Improved the Sauce Labs user experience and product messaging.
-  - Contributing to decision making in regards to the direction of our products and focus on the software tools and development markets.
+  - Contributed to product direction focusing on the software tools and development markets.
   - Playing technical point when it comes to integrations and partnerships.

 **Senior Software Engineer**, *Sauce Labs.* March 2010 – February 2012

- - Building intuitive web based applications to help users setup and utilize the Sauce OnDemand cloud testing service.
+ - Built intuitive web based applications to help users setup and utilize the Sauce OnDemand cloud testing service.
  - Managed the development of the Open Source test creation IDE, Sauce/Selenium Builder: http://code.google.com/p/se-builder
  - Managed Sauce Labs partnerships and the development and refinement of the Sauce Labs REST API for developer integration
  - Started a NodeJS client library for driving WebDriver: https://github.com/admc/wd